SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Every year there are people initially anxious about speaking in front of strangers. **Let them know** that spectating is an option, instead of putting the responsibility on them to build up the courage to ask you if they can spectate.
 A lot of spectators do get converted into debaters, and these people would have been missed out on if they only had the option to directly debate.

 Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments have concluded.
 Recruitments usually conclude right at the end of the shared odd semester (the portion that's shared between seniors and the first sem of juniors), since the semester is packed with bootstrap, Aarohi (the club showcase for freshers), round 1, round 2, round 3, and then the exams of seniors almost immediately after that.
-So the real time that you
+The real time that you get after the main recruitment is the shared even semester (after the sem 1 exams of freshers), which is the right time to encourage lateral entry.

 #### What causes the need of informal recruitments?